How To Repair Your Online Reputation

 How to Overshadow Negative Online Content With A Positive Online Brand

-Sometimes one blemish can skew an employer’s perspective about your trustworthiness.
+Sometimes, one blemish can skew an employer’s perspective about your trustworthiness.

 Where to Start?

 Blogging.
 Create thought leadership content and cultivate a robust digital presence.
-Popular blogging platforms that you can set up for free include Blogger.com + LinkedIn.com + Typepad.com
+Popular blogging platforms that you can set up for free include Blogger.com + LinkedIn.com + Typepad.com.

 Personal Website.
 Steer and energize your brand’s digital footprint with your own personal website.
 Yourdomain.com carries a lot of weight when it comes to brand building.
 If you own yourname.com, you can truly control what shows up on page one in Google search.

-Where can you set up your personal website?
+Where can you set up your website?
 Here are a few top free choices for website building.

 1. Wix.com